Taylor McHargue: College career

 As a four-year starter, McHargue led the Owls to multiple bowl games and their first outright conference championship since 1953.
 He accumulated 7,533 total offense yards during his career from 2010 to 2013, making him second all-time in school history in total offense.
 That total includes 5,449 passing yards and 1,489 rushing yards, along with 43 passing touchdowns and 19 rushing scores.

 In 2012, McHargue threw just five interceptions in 325 pass attempts, with none in his final 81 throws of the season.
 He was known for his efficiency, dual-threat mobility, and leadership.

 He became the first Rice quarterback to start four consecutive season openers since freshmen became eligible in 1972.

 Broadcasting career

 In 2023, McHargue joined CBS Sports as a college football color analyst.
 He has provided in-game commentary for nationally broadcast games across multiple conferences, including the Pac-12, Mountain West, Mid-American Conference (MAC), and Conference USA.
+In 2025, McHargue began co-hosting TNT Sports’ Inside the 12, a weekly preview of Big 12 college football games.